 This course provides an introduction to the strategic management of technology.
 Technology Strategy has three goals, which relate to the three modules of the course.
 The purpose of the first module, "Technology-based Competitive Advantage", is to understand how technology affects firms' profitability and growth.
 In the second module, "Technology Platforms and Network Dynamics", we will examine how firms utilize technology to harness network effects, especially in the form of multi-sided platforms, to gain competitive advantage and capture value.
+The third module, "Technology Convergence and AI", explores the opportunities and dilemmas created by technologies that recombine functions and services in novel ways, with an emphasis on the value-creating potential of artificial intelligence technologies.
 In our final module, "Technology Strategy and Society", we will explore how technology can solve some social and business problems but can also create ethical dilemmas.
 Specific topics and questions include but are not limited to the following:

-- How can firms commercialize and protect new innovations or scientific discoveries? - How should an incumbent firm respond to "disruptive" innovations? - How do firms leverage network effects to build sustainable competitive advantage? - What are the optimal strategies for building multi-sided platforms? - How do new technologies change the way we interact in society, and how should businesses respond?
+- How can firms commercialize and protect new innovations or scientific discoveries? - How should an incumbent firm respond to "disruptive" innovations? - How do firms leverage network effects to build sustainable competitive advantage? - What are the optimal strategies for building multi-sided platforms? - When do artificial intelligence technologies both predictive and generative confer competitive advantage? - How do new technologies change the way we interact in society, and how should businesses respond?